 Mr. Jordan has served as Tampa Bay Water’s general manager since July 2013.
-During his tenure, the agency continues to operate as a lean, efficient utility focused on delivering high-quality drinking water to the Tampa Bay region.
-Under his leadership, the agency has:
+Under his leadership, the agency operates as a lean, efficient utility focused on delivering high-quality drinking water to the Tampa Bay region.
+During his tenure, the agency has:

 - Implemented an asset management program to manage the agency’s infrastructure and assets;